Jimmy Breslin: Personal life

 Breslin was married twice.
 His first marriage, to Rosemary Dattolico, ended with her death in 1981.
 They had six children together: sons Kevin, James, Patrick, and Christopher, and daughters Rosemary and Kelly.
 His daughter Rosemary died June 14, 2004, from a rare blood disease, and his daughter Kelly, 44, died on April 21, 2009, four days after suffering from cardiac arrhythmia in a New York City restaurant.

 From 1982 until his death in 2017, Breslin was married to former New York City Council member Ronnie Eldridge.

 Death

-Breslin died from pneumonia on March 19, 2017, at his home in Manhattan, aged 88.
+Breslin died from pneumonia on March 19, 2017, at his home in Manhattan, at the age of 88.